Rights and Resources

 Charter of Rights

 Each child or young person in Tasmania living away from their birth parents in out of home care has rights.
 All of these rights are important –some might be more important to you than others.
 Some examples of your rights include the right to be treated fairly and with respect and the right to meetings along with your caseworker.
 The Tasmanian Commission for Children and Young People has produced some great resources to help children and young people in care to learn about their rights, check out the TAS Charter of Rights Poster and the TAS Charter of Rights Flipbook

 CREATE in the NT was delighted when the Charter of Rights was released for young people in out of home care.
 CREATE were involved in helping figure out what rights were important for young people.
 There an awesome booklet that explains their rights and CREATE did lots of training with case workers about why it’s important that young people know about their rights.
 It’s case workers job to ensure you have a book and know who you can contact if you need help.
 CREATE always here to help explain it as well as we think it’s so important.

-Check out these resources for young people and support people.
-Click here for the charter of rights.
+Check out these resources about the charter of rights:

 All children and young people in care have a rights!
 Rights for children and young people in care in Western Australia include the right to keep in touch with friends and family whenever possible and the right to keep your personal belongings in a safe place.
 Check out the specific rights resources for children and young people of different ages to help them learn about their rights and stand up for themselves:

 How to access your case file information